 Over the past 10 years, pesticide amounts in the US have surpassed 1 billion pounds annually; Only 5 billion pounds less than the global amount.
 Needless to say, America has become a hub of agricultural growth and supply, with pesticide and chemical coatings at the forefront of our success.

 But with this consistent usage of pesticides comes the concerns for their effects on the human body.
 Naturally, coating all of our produce in chemicals will lead to our consumption of them.
 While most of the side effects of pesticide consumption are mild, others can be more deadly.
-The more severe side effects include birth defects, cancer, and neurological conditions.
+The more severe side effects include congenital disabilities, cancer, and neurological conditions.
 Some samples also show a link between pesticide consumption through diet and ADD/ADHD for adolescents.

 Pesticide usage is controversial for some consumers because it has been reported to have negative health effects